 I soon got over it.

-Growing up with IRA and their ever present threat and the actuality of terrorism; and living in a city that 30 years on still hadn’t completed rebuilding after the second world war, my reaction to 9/11 is somewhat different to my American friends.
+Growing up with the IRA and their ever-present threat and the actuality of terrorism, and living in a city that 30 years on still hadn’t completed rebuilding after the second world war, my reaction to 9/11 is somewhat different from my American friends.
 No less saddened by the losses, but not as disbelieving or indignant.

 Today also marks my mother’s birthday.
 Were she still alive she’d have been 76 today.
 Oddly, for the first time in several years I miss her.

 Copyright © 2011 Gary Allman, all rights reserved.